lankydan/rust-web-with-rocket/rust-web-with-rocket.md

 ```
 For now we can just ignore this file and carry on going.

-Using the `Person` struct we run `SELECT` and `UPDATE` queries. `DELETE` doesn't require a struct to map to since we just require the records ID.
+Using the `Person` struct defined above, we can execute `SELECT` and `UPDATE` queries. `DELETE` doesn't require a struct to map to since we just require the record's ID.
 Then what about `INSERT`?
-For convenience, Diesel suggests doing it this way, using another struct for the sole purpose of inserting is used.
+For convenience, Diesel suggests doing it this way, we will use another struct with the sole purpose of being used for inserts.
 ```rust
 #[derive(Insertable)]
 #[table_name = "people"]